openmfp/kubernetes-graphql-gateway/README.md

 - [Listener](./docs/listener.md): watches a cluster and stores its openAPI spec in a directory.
 - [Gateway](./docs/gateway.md): exposes the openAPI spec as a GraphQL endpoints.

+## ClusterAccess Resource Setup

+To enable the gateway to access external Kubernetes clusters, you need to create ClusterAccess resources.
+For detailed step-by-step instructions, see the [ClusterAccess documentation](./docs/clusteraccess.md).

 ## Authorization

 All information about authorization can be found in the [authorization](./docs/authorization.md) section.